Annual Avon Walk for Breast Cancer San Francisco Raises $4 Million

 In addition to awarding local San Francisco grants, the Avon Foundation will continue to provide leadership support nationally for the fight against breast cancer.
 Recent initiatives include:

 - 2014 Racial Disparity in Breast Cancer Mortality Study: The Avon Foundation funded a nationwide study in partnership with Chicago’s Sinai Urban Health Institute to determine why more black women are dying of breast cancer than white women in 39 of the largest U.S. cities.
-The study revealed that Washington, D.C. had a large and widening racial disparity in breast cancer mortality.
+The study revealed that San Francisco had a large and widening racial disparity in breast cancer mortality.

 - Metastatic Breast Cancer Alliance: The Avon Foundation is leading a new metastatic breast cancer alliance of 20 breast cancer agencies that are working to discover better ways to help those living with the disease and reduce deaths due to breast cancer recurrences.